 By using highly responsive foam, Amerisleep’s AS2 mattress isolates motion very well.
 This is beneficial for those who are sharing their bed with a partner, as you won’t be disturbed by their tossing and turning or them getting in and out of bed.

 Amerisleep’s AS2 is 12 inches thick.
-A good rule of thumb when buying a memory foam mattress is to find one between 10 and 14-inches.
+A good rule of thumb when buying a memory foam mattress is to find one between 10 and 14 inches thick.
 12 inches puts it right in the middle of the guideline, which is beneficial for a variety of reasons; it’s easier to get in and out of bed, easier to find sheets, and it can be combined with any traditional or adjustable bed frame.

 Amerisleep offers a risk-free, 100-night sleep trial on all of their mattresses.
 This allows you to try their new mattress in the comfort of your own home.
-If you decide within the 100-night trial the mattress isn’t all you were hoping for, you can return or exchange it for a full refund and arranged to have your old mattress picked up and recycled.
+If you decide within the 100-night trial the mattress isn’t all you were hoping for, you can return or exchange it for a full refund and arrange to have your old mattress picked up and recycled.
 It’s important to note when switching to any new mattress, your body will undergo an adjustment period lasting up to 30 days.

 If you find your mattress has a visible sag greater than .75 inches, it meets the warranty guidelines and is eligible to be replaced.
-Sagging reduces the support of your mattress and is a complaint many memory foam owners have after years of wear and tear.
+Sagging reduces the support of your mattress and is common to most mattresses after about 7-10 years of use.
 Amerisleep wants to eliminate the chance of you experiencing pressure points and being left with a sagging mattress by offering you a two-decade warranty.